chadrem/totem/README.md

     $ totem new my_app

-You must now setup Bundler (and rvm, rbenv, etc) for your new project:
+You must now setup Bundler (and rvm, rbenv, etc if you use them) for your new project:

     $ bundle